Harry Bertoia: Sound sculpture

-In the mid-1950s, the chairs being produced by Knoll sold so well that the lump sum payment arrangement from Knoll allowed Bertoia to devote himself exclusively to sculpture.
+By the mid-1950s, the chairs being produced by Knoll sold so well that the lump sum payment arrangement from Knoll allowed Bertoia to devote himself exclusively to sculpture and put a down payment on the 18th century Barto farmhouse he had been renting.
+With the help of his Cranbrook friend architect Eero Saarinen, Harry's first architectural sculpture commission was in 1953 for the General Motors Technical Center.
 He ultimately produced over 50 commissioned public sculptures, many of which remain viewable.
+One of those was a sculpture created in 1955, commissioned by Eero Saarinen: the altar piece in the Massachusetts Institute of Technology Chapel.

+Bertoia recounts how the first Sound Sculpture came about by chance: “I accidentally struck one rod when I wanted to bend it,” The sound echoed in my mind for a very long time."
+This started a search to understand "what a group of wires would do."

 In the 1960s, he began experimenting with sounding sculptures of tall vertical rods on flat bases.
 He renovated the old barn into an atypical concert hall and put in about 100 of his favorite "Sonambient" sculptures.
 Bertoia played the pieces in a number of concerts and even produced a series of eleven albums, all entitled "Sonambient," of the music made by his art, manipulated by his hands along with the elements of nature.
 In the late 1990s, his daughter found a large collection of near mint condition original albums stored away on his property in Pennsylvania.
 These were sold as collector's items.
 In 2015, these Sonambient recordings were re-issued by Important Records as a box set with a booklet of the history and previously unseen photos.

-The sound sculptures are also featured on a 1975 record titled "The Sound of Sound Sculpture".
+The sound sculptures are also featured on a 1975 record titled "The Sounds of Sound Sculpture".

-Bertoia's work can be found in The Addison Gallery of American Art (Andover, Massachusetts), the Brooklyn Museum (New York City), the Cleveland Museum of Art, the Dallas Public Library, the Detroit Institute of Arts, the Hirshhorn Museum and Sculpture Garden (Washington D.C.), the Honolulu Museum of Art, the Kemper Museum of Contemporary Art (Kansas City, Missouri), the Nasher Sculpture Center (Dallas, Texas), the Philadelphia Museum of Art, the Reading Public Museum (Reading, Pennsylvania), the Allentown Art Museum, Milwaukee art museum, the Smithsonian American Art Museum (Washington D.C.), the Vero Beach Museum of Art (Vero Beach, Florida), and the Walker Art Center (Minneapolis, Minnesota).
+Bertoia's work can be found in The Addison Gallery of American Art (Andover, Massachusetts), the Brooklyn Museum (New York City), the Cleveland Museum of Art, the Dallas Public Library, the Detroit Institute of Arts, the Hirshhorn Museum and Sculpture Garden (Washington D.C.), the Honolulu Museum of Art, the Kemper Museum of Contemporary Art (Kansas City, Missouri), the Nasher Sculpture Center (Dallas, Texas), the Philadelphia Museum of Art, the Reading Public Museum (Reading, Pennsylvania), the Allentown Art Museum, Milwaukee Art Museum, the Smithsonian American Art Museum (Washington D.C.), the Vero Beach Museum of Art (Vero Beach, Florida), and the Walker Art Center (Minneapolis, Minnesota).